 Palaeolandscape implication: In the rest channel deposits in the tidal creek of site N fragments of bone and shards from the Middle Iron Age were found.
-A piece of cattle bone was date at ± 380 BC.
+A piece of cattle bone was dated at ± 380 BC.
 This date from a silted-up creek indicates that around 400 BC marine activity in the salt-marsh area of the Assendelverpolders decreased.
 This is in correspondence with the observations that in the adjacent peat area mesotrophic and oligotrophic peat growth expanded (sites A17, O/R and O).
 These nutrient-poor conditions for peat development in the marginal zone of the peat marsh imply that this zone was not flooded anymore during extremely high storm tides.

-<h1>Location Site P (AP)
+<h1>Location: Site P (AP)

-Table A5.9: 14C dates of IPP excavation in Assendelverpolders site P (AP).
-Reference: Vos, 1998.
+Table A5.9.
+14C dates of IPP excavation in Assendelverpolders site P (AP) (Vos, 1998)